TheSweeterMan/TBD/index.md

 November 14th Progress:
 Budget Overview

-November 7th Progress:

 For the most part everthing is on schedule.
-All I need to due is finish soldering my PCB board and I will be back on track.
+Task 1 was to find a team and select a project you team wanted to do.
+My team picked the Solar Panel gazebo project.
+For task 2 I had to make a proposal stating what project we selected, what’s my team member names, and what sensors we had to buy.
+For task 3 I to maked a Gantt chart detailing important milestones that was coming up so I can keep track of my progress.
+For task 4 I had to make budget to see how much I will be spending on the project For task 5 This milestone I had to order all the parts I needed for this project.
+For task 6 I showed proof that I bought my parts and had a meeting with the teacher about my progress.
+For task 7 I went on fritzing and design my breadboard, schematic, and PCB circuit.For task 8 I setup the physical version of my circuit on the breadboard and made sure my sensor was reading numbers.
+For task 9 I had to solder all my components on to the PCB board.
+All I need to due is finish soldering my PCB board and finish my Progress report I will be back on track.

 Problem: I need to fix up some of my Soldering and finish soldering the rest of my components.